Patients are booked in order of priority based on age or clinical vulnerability - please see below for information.

 Please check the frequently asked questions section if you have a query.

-UPDATE April 7, 2020: please see our FAQs below for more information on this subject.
+Please see our FAQs below for more information on this subject.

 Please do not be tempted to just turn up at a clinic without an appointment, on the off-chance that there is vaccine left available.
 All vaccine is pre-allocated and all appointment slots taken up prior to any clinic starting.